 After the working platform, if needed, has been constructed, the first layer of geotextile shall be laid as outlined in the project plans and the joints sewn together.
 The geotextile shall be stretched manually to ensure that no wrinkles are present in the geotextile.
 The fill shall be end-dumped and spread from the edge of the geotextile.
 The fill shall first be place along the outside edges of the geotextile to form access roads.
 These access roads will serve three purposes: to lock the edges of the geotextile to form access roads, to contain the mudwave, and to provide access as needed to place fill in the center of the embankment.
 These access roads shall be approximately 16 feet wide.
 The access roads at the edges of the geotextile shall have a minimum height of 2 feet completed.
-Once the access roads are approximately 50 feet in length, fill shall be kept ahead of the filling operation, and the access roads shall be kept approximately 50 feet ahead of this filling operation.
-Keeping the mudwave ahead of this filling operation and keeping the edges of the geotextile from moving by use of the access roads will effectively pre-tension the geotextile.
+Once the access roads are approximately 50 feet in length, fill shall be kept ahead of this filling operation, and the mudwave ahead of this filling operation and keeping the edges of the geotextile from moving by use of the access roads will effectively pre-tension the geotextile.
 The geotextile shall be laid out no more than 20 feet ahead of the end of the access roads at any time to prevent overstressing of the geotextile seams.